-Traditionally, an elopement is a secret marriage ceremony a couple holds without their friends' and families' knowledge, often in a spontaneous fashion.
-These days, things can be a bit less hurried and secretive—and, unless it's a quick trip to city hall, can involve planning, budgeting, and even some guests, like parents or friends to serve as witnesses.
+Traditionally, an elopement is a secret marriage ceremony a couple holds without their friends and families' knowledge, often in a spontaneous fashion.
+These days, things can be a bit less hurried and secretive.
+Unless it's a quick trip to city hall, eloping can involve planning, budgeting, and even some guests, like parents or friends to serve as witnesses.
 It's still very common, however, for couples to stick with tradition and bask in the moment just the two of them (plus an officiant) at a place that's symbolic of their love.

-With often just a photographer to snap a few shots, these nine couples didn’t just go to the courthouse to get hitched, but found exciting, adventurous ways to ring in the first minutes of their lives together.
+With often just a photographer to snap a few shots, these ten couples didn’t just go to the courthouse to get hitched; they found exciting, adventurous ways to ring in the first minutes of their lives together.
 Here, they share their super-sweet, inspiring stories that might make you throw that wedding-planning binder out the window and book a plane ticket ASAP.

 Katya and Christopher